CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

-Begin your first GL+ program by creating a `.gpp` file.
+Begin your first GL+ program by creating a `.gp` file.
 This should create a new GreetLang+ file and allow for it to be edited. <br />
 You can use whatever editor you like, to be honest, it doesn't really matter!

 <br />